pierresamaha1998/Data-Challenge-Owkin-Multiple-Instance-Learning/README.md

 - About 340 patients.
 This is a small number compared to the number of patients we want to analyze with our algorithm after its deployment.

 #### Getting started
-The notebook below, provided by google collab, includes model creation, and model training.
+The notebook below, provided by google collab.

 | Description       | Google Colab                                                              |